 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

-Disney's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 4.6812.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+Disney's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.099.
+A PEG ratio close to 1 can be interpreted as meaning shares offer reasonable value for the current rate of growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Disney's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.